commercetools/commercetools-payone-integration/docs/Klarna-Activation.md

      2.1 Supply Klarna API credentials (_EID_ and _Shared Secret_) to your Payone Merchant Manager.

-  3. Extend Klarna payment custom type in commercetools platform.
+  3. Create or extend Klarna payment custom type in commercetools platform.
 In addition to standard _languageCode_ and _reference_ fields add the following:

      <table>